yilingu0094/yilingu0094.github.io/_pages/publications.md

 \end{align}
 $$

 which cannot recover prox-GDA due to the <span style="color:DarkGoldenRod">nonlinear</span> proximity operator.
+To address the biasedness of the stochastic estimator in prox-SGDA, we thus provide the following <span style="color:DarkGoldenRod">Normal Map-based SGDA</span>.